+Reading at home is vital to developing positive attitude towards reading.
 We expect children to read at least three times per week at home, which should be recorded in their individual reading diary.

 The lowest 20%, children who do not read at home and those who are identified as at risk of not making their expected progress will be provided with additional reading opportunities with an adult in school.

 Book Type Rationale Reception & Year 1 The sound a child is working on Reinforcing the current learning in school.
 Previously learned sounds Revisiting previously learned sounds for practice and consolidation.
 Fiction/non-fiction books A second book to be taken home, to be read to children at home by an adult in order to develop a love of reading and support growing vocabulary.
-Developing Readers Y2 - Y6 Colour banded book These books develop children's vocabulary and reading skills progressively, allowing children to build confidence and resilience.
-Assessment information is used to accurately determine the appropriate colour band.
+Developing Readers Y2 - Y6 Little Wandle Fluency Books These books develop children's vocabulary and reading skills progressively, allowing children to build confidence and resilience.
 Once children are confident readers, a reading scheme may be demotivating and stifle interest and a love of reading for 'real' books; therefore staff will give careful consideration to each individual child when this transition arises.
 Library book/Leisure reading An additional book selected by the child from the classroom selection or library, which can be read independently or with/by an adult, to further promote a love of reading and develop personal preferences.
-Confident Readers 'Free Reader' Children will access the school library to choose books to read independently.
+Confident Readers Library book Children will access the school library to choose books to read independently.
 These books promote a love of reading and allow children to develop personal preferences and explore other genres and formats.